|<||Ian Robinson - Bespoke Gems|

 People often go 'urghh' when thinking of quartz gemstones.
 However natural quartz, SiO2 comes in many different colours and goes by even more names including; Amethyst, Blue Moon Quartz, Citrine (lovely yellow colour), Ametrine, Rose Quartz, Smokey Quartz, Aventurine, Chrysoprase, Prasiolite, Rose de France, Rutilated etc.

 Whilst one can pay a fair wack for high quality rough I have not seen the need to use lab-grown alternatives.
 Natural quartz with a moh of 7 is softer and quicker to cut than sapphire but still hard enough to resist scratching in most settings.
-Takes a nice polish using oxide abrasives rather than diamond however can be tricky, i.e. time consuming, to polished well.
+Quartz can take a nice polish using oxide abrasives rather than diamond however can be tricky, i.e. very time consuming, to polished well.
+This may be one reason why quartzes are often specified as the material in gemsone cutting competitions.

 Topaz, Al2SiO4(F, OH)2 is the hardest silicate with a moh hardnesss of 8, similar to spinel.
 It comes in a range of colours with blue being particularly attractive i.m.o.
 Natural Blue Topaz is very rare.
 Unless you dig it out yourself one must assume that all blue topaz has been made by irradiating natural white topaz.
 A very nice stone.